oldchoppy/ds18b20/README.md

 # ds18b20
 DS18B20 Library for MicroPython.
 I created this library to allow changing the resolution of the sensor.
 Right now, it works for one (1) sensor per pin and 9,10,11,12 bit resolutions.
-The delay is one second for all resolution but I am working on an update to increase the speed for lower resolutions.
+The delay is one second for all resolutions but I am working on an update to increase the speed for lower resolutions.

 ## Installation